tanzquotient/website/docs/dev/setup_virtualenv.md

 source env/bin/activate
 ```

 Now we have to install all required packages, since the virtual environment cannot itself be distributed with git.
-A file named `requirements.txt` lists all required packages.
+A file named `configurations/python-requirements.txt` lists all required packages.
 First get the newest files by running from within the local development folder `<project home>/`

 ```shell
 git pull